keboola/connection-docs/components/data-apps/general-design-guide/index.md

 **Example**

-Get a table from Keboola Storage.
+Retrieve a table from Keboola Storage.

 ```
 if 'data' not in st.session_state: